-It is hoped that the Grants for the arts Libraries fund will inspire ambitious, innovative partnerships between libraries and arts organisations, and encourage library users and those living locally to take part in artistic and cultural activities.
+The aim of the fund is to inspire innovative partnerships between libraries and arts organisations, and encourage library users and those living locally to take part in artistic and cultural activities.

 Public libraries can apply for grants of between £1,000 and £100,000 covering activities lasting up to three years.
-The fund opened to applications on 27 September 2012 and will run until March 2018.
-Find out how to apply.
+The fund will open to applications on 1 April 2015 and will run until 31 March 2018.
+Phase one of the fund will remain open until 31 March 2015 and there will be no break between the end of the first phase and the start of the second.
+The application criteria will remain the same

 Download our Guidance notes for more information including the criteria, details on how to contact the Arts Council, case studies and help with writing your application.